 “Personally, I find earplugs uncomfortable.
 But if there’s, say, construction or a loud party outside the hotel room and the white or pink noise at max volume doesn’t cover it, I then use them.”

 A Pillow (optional)

 Have you ever thought twice about hotel room pillows?
 We know that we have.
 And not just because of the idea that hundreds of people with colds and greasy hair have slept on them before you.
-“The key is to bring your own pillow, in order to minimise the change in your sleeping environment,” she says.
+“The key is to bring your own pillow in order to minimize the change in your sleeping environment,” she says.

 Jane says that it’s not just the gross factor that makes her take a pillow away with her.
 “The brand of pillow is not important but the “fill power”” she says is, “That’s the volume inside the pillow that one ounce of down will fill, which needs to be above 700 for back sleepers.
 Higher fill power tends to be both softer and better quality (and also, I find, lasts longer).”

 After trying many pillows and taking advice from others, Jane has ended up with a simple down pillow which works best for her.
-This one from Ringsted, $45.73 is feather and duck down and comes in a travel size.
+This one from ComfyDown is filled with 800 fill power European goose down and comes in a travel size.

 It goes without saying that Chung is also a fan of the Calm app, which is the no.1 app for meditation, sleep and relaxation.
 With over 140 sleep stories, advanced mindfulness programs, a new meditation every day, and a new Calm Masterclass every month, it has been voted as Apple’s app of the year many times.